 This highly engaging, part- experiential CPD course is ideal for anyone who works with adolescents in a therapeutic or pastoral capacity.
 It offers a valuable opportunity to gain fresh insights and share experience with fellow professionals.
-It is recommended for those applying for the UKCP Child Proficiency Marker.

 Who takes this course?